Corruption in Spain: 19th century

 The Queen Regent Maria Christina of the Two Sicilies became famous for her involvement in shady deals that divided the people from the elite.
 Speculation in the production of salt, construction of railways and even the illegal slave trade, which also involved Ramón María Narváez, 1st Duke of Valencia.
 It was said that there was no industrial project in which the Queen Mother had no interest.
 Her fortune was estimated at 300 million Spanish reals.

+Following the political chaos of 1868-1874, the new regime introduced a stabilising artificial two-party system, sustained over decades by corrupt elections deliberately designed to double political patronage so that those not currently benefiting from office could simply wait for the next planned change of government.